EAS Valve Block Renew

 Use a screwdriver or needle-nose pliers to depress the collets on the airlines going in to the housing and pull out the air lines.

-If you are inclinded to do so, you could label each of the air lines to ensure you know which one goes where.
-However, I’ve found that mine line up pretty well with the case and not much guesswork is involved.
+I should advise you to label each of the air lines so you know which one goes where.
+However, I found that mine line up pretty well with the case and not much guesswork is involved.

-It is a good idea to cap off the exposed air lines to prevent dust and moisture entering.
+It is advisable to cap off the exposed air lines to prevent dust and moisture entering.

-The picture below with the air lines pulled aside gives better visibility of the two bolts that hold the valve block in place.
+The picture below with the air lines pulled aside gives better visibility of two (out of 3) bolts that hold the valve block in place.

 Use an 8mm socket or spanner to remove the two bolts on the air line side of the housing, and another bolt at the rear near the cruise control unit.